zeeshan0699/EV-Population-Analysis/README.md

 **Key Insights**

-Median Year-on-Year (YoY) growth in EVs is 67.57%.

 The largest growth occurred in 2011, with a 2904% increase, representing a 29x jump in EV adoption.

 Total EVs in Washington: 219,000 registered as of 2024.